vibhoragarwal/techvibhor/_posts/microsoft_bot.md

  - use User Managed Service Identity for the bot
  - handle exceptions from BOT as well as the back end API gracefully
  - fix SDK issues that were experienced with this **not so robust** framework
- - some tests around the bot (will leave up to you to use **pytest** and add them)
+ - some unit & deploy tests around the bot (will leave up to you to use **pytest** and add them)
- - use python 3.11 (instead of default provided in sample)
+ - use python 3.11 (instead of default provided in sample), upgraded dependencies etc
  - streaming - no clue if SDK really supports it or not ?
 But here, we implement a solid workaround **working** and **production tested** solution !
  - understand & implement web app and bot service deployment

 Also, some Azure integrations:

  - robust persistence of user state (state management) on Azure Cosmos (you can use Blob)
- - and read Cosmos DB connection details from a key vault created for the bot
+ - and read Cosmos DB connection details from a Key Vault created for the bot
- - integrate with existing App Insights instance to send the logs
+ - integrate with existing App Insights instance to send the logs, read the connection string from this Key Vault secret
- - integrate bot with back end API (using a secret) that would actually serve user queries
+ - integrate bot with back end API (URL & key to API as Key Vault secrets) that would actually serve user queries

 Add some tests: